Looking to add gift cards to your small business? Learn how to jumpstart your gift card program in five simple steps.

 You can also purchase them from vendors and create a new “item for sale” in your POS system.
 Another option is to buy them through a bank that offers the service.
 Once you choose how you’ll process cards, you’ll need to order them.

 By partnering with your POS system gift card provider, you may be able to offer gift card purchases online.
 Just like any e-commerce transaction, items are processed online.
-When customers are ready to purchase in-store or online, they can print electronic cards or show them to you on their smartphones.
+The recipient of the gift card will be able to apply the balance to their online order or show you their ecard in-store, using their smartphone.

 Gift certificates